Employees rarely disengage without warning. More often, motivation declines when progress feels uncertain, and advancement criteria are unclear.

 Career pathing is the process of creating a career development track for individual employees – ideally one that aligns with an organization’s succession planning strategy.

-Being able to chart the potential career progression of team members can help employees feel confident about their future within an organization, and makes it easier for HR leaders to identify professional development opportunities that fulfill organizational talent priorities.
+Being able to chart the potential career progression of team members can help employees feel confident about their future within an organization.
+It can make it easier for HR leaders to identify professional development opportunities that fulfill organizational talent priorities.